 Often you will receive one or more PDFs which are a collection of many documents in one file.
 Common examples of these are medical records, production disclosures and aggregates of scanned documents.
 To import correctly into MasterFile, the logical documents need to be split out as one document per PDF, so they can be managed properly as evidence, together with any key facts and extracted information.

-You can split a PDF with MasterFile's Express Load using an (Excel) CSV file which is our recommended method or using bookmarks (with some caveats).
+You can split and load a PDF automatically using MasterFile's Express Load via an (Excel) CSV file (our recommended method) or using bookmarks (with some caveats).

 MasterFile splits a PDF into logical documents based on their starting and ending page numbers.
 The process is same with any other MasterFile CSV load file except that two new columns, EL_PDF_Start_Page_n and EL_PDF_End_Page_n, are added to the Excel spreadsheet from which the CSV load file for Express Load is saved.
 Since you are working with a regular MasterFile CSV load file, you can also add other meta data for the documents and take advantage of cell copy functions in Excel to speed up entry when certain meta data for different documents is the same.

 The two attached ZIP files contain an XLSX and CSV versions of an example load file and the associated PDFs for you to examine and try out.
 Simply unzip everything to a folder and follow the PDF instructions attached below to split and test load your PDF in a new database using Express Load before finally importing.